-After graduating from London’s Guildhall School of Music and Drama and the Hochschule für Musik und Tanz in Cologne, dazzling young French soprano Suzanne Jerosme is rapidly offered to join the ensemble of Theater Aachen (Aix-la-Chapelle).
+After graduating from the Guildhall School of Music and Drama in London and the Hochschule für Musik und Tanz in Cologne, dazzling young French soprano Suzanne Jerosme is rapidly offered to join the ensemble of Theater Aachen (Aix-la-Chapelle).

-Notable roles in Aachen include Poppea (L‘incoronazione di Poppea) – Suzanne Jerosme “one of the most profound interpretations I have ever heard” [forumopera.com], Maria (West Side Story), La plus jeune Fille (Philippe Boesman‘s Au Monde), Zerlina (Don Giovanni), Blanche de la Force (Dialogues des Carmélites) – “magnificent... a maidenly, shining soprano growing to greatness” [omm.de], Flora (The Turn of the Screw), Despina (Così fan tutte), and Bellezza (Handel‘s Il trionfo del tempo e del disinganno) – “Suzanne Jerosme manages Handel‘s sometimes feared coloraturas with breath-taking perfection and unbelievable easiness.”
+Notable roles in Aachen include Poppea (L'incoronazione di Poppea) – “one of the most profound interpretations I have ever heard” [forumopera.com], Maria (West Side Story), La plus jeune Fille (Au Monde by Philippe Boesmans), Zerlina (Don Giovanni), Blanche de la Force (Dialogues des Carmélites) – “magnificent… a maidenly, shining soprano growing to greatness” [omm.de], Flora (The Turn of the Screw), Despina (Così fan tutte), et Bellezza (Il trionfo del tempo e del disinganno de Haendel) – “Suzanne Jerosme manages Handel's sometimes feared coloraturas with breath-taking perfection and unbelievable easiness.”
 [Klenkes].

-As a concert singer Suzanne sang on several occasions at the Festival d‘Auvers-sur-Oise and the Annecy Classic Festival (Mozart’s Coronation Mass and Vesperæ solennes de confessore with the Saint-Petersburg Philharmonic Orchestra under Patrick Marco).
-She sung in Aachen the solo soprano part in Mahler’s Resurrection Symphony, the Great Mass in C minor and Mozart's Exsultate, Jubilate.
-In 2018 she returns to the Innsbrucker Festwochen der alten Musik with a recital entitled Times Stands Still, exploring love in all its complexity through 17th Century music from England, France, and Italy.
+As a concert singer Suzanne sang on several occasions at the Festival d'Auvers-sur-Oise and the Annecy Classic Festival (Mozart’s Coronation Mass and Vesperæ solennes de confessore with the Saint-Petersburg Philharmonic Orchestra under Patrick Marco).
+She sung in Aachen the solo soprano part in Mahler’s Resurrection Symphony, the Great Mass in C minor and Exsultate, Jubilate by Mozart.
+In 2018 she returns to the Innsbrucker Festwochen der alten Musik with a recital entitled Time Stands Still, exploring love in all its complexity through 17th Century music from England, France, and Italy.

-Suzanne starts her 2019/2020 season with the role of Woglinde in Wagner’s Hagen in Aachen, then sung First Lady in the French version of Mozart’s Die Zauberflöte under Hervé Niquet (Opéra d’Avignon and Opéra Royal de Versailles).
-She also made her debuts at the Opéra National de Lorraine with the role of Morgana in Handel’s Alcina staged by Serena Sinigaglia and conducted by Leonardo García Alarcón.
+During the 2019/20 season, Suzanne sang the role of Woglinde in Wagner’s Hagen in Aachen and the First Lady in the French version of Mozart's Die Zauberflöte under Hervé Niquet (Opéra d’Avignon and Opéra Royal de Versailles).
+She also made her debuts at the Opéra National de Lorraine with the role of Morgana in Handel's Alcina staged by Serena Sinigaglia and conducted by Leonardo García Alarcón.

-In September 2020 she made her debut at the Bayreuth Baroque Opera Festival as Giuditta in Carlo il Calvo by Porpora (staged by Max Emanuel Cenčic and conducted by George Petrou), and in concert version at Theater an der Wien and the Concertgebouw in Amsterdam.
-In November 2020 Suzanne sang the title role of Cleofida, Queen of India (Handel/ Telemann) for a recording along with Il Gusto Barocco conducted by Jörg Halubek.
-In 2021 she returns to Theater and der Wien with the role of Sestia in Cajo Fabricio by Hasse, sings the title role in La Calisto from Cavalli at Theater Aachen and will record Purcell’s Odes with Damien Guillon and Le Banquet Céleste.
+At the beginning of the 2020/21 season, she made her debut at the Bayreuth Baroque Opera Festival as Giuditta in Carlo il Calvo by Porpora staged by Max Emanuel Cenčic and conducted by George Petrou, and in concert version at Theater an der Wien and the Concertgebouw in Amsterdam.
+Subsequently Suzanne sang the title role of Cleofida, Queen of India (Handel/Telemann) for a recording along with Il Gusto Barocco conducted by Jörg Halubek.
+She then returned to Theater and der Wien with the role of Sestia in Cajo Fabricio by Hasse, sang the title role in Cavalli’s La Calisto at Theater Aachen and recorded Purcell’s Odes with Damien Guillon and Le Banquet Céleste.